Preparation of IELTS

 Joining an institute or registering for an online course or studying under a private tutor provides you with the necessary guidance on how to proceed.
 They will guide you on which study material to buy and will be available to support you in case of any doubts.

 Online courses are suitable for those who don't have time to go and attend a class in an institute.
 Going online is becoming the latest trend; you can take classes by sitting in the comforts of your home or at your workplace or in a park.
 You can access the classes from any place, the only condition being you must have internet access at that place.
 The class schedule can be set according to your convenience.
 You can interact with your tutors and clear your doubts, in the same way as that of a regular classroom session.

 Studying under a private tutor is also becoming a popular trend.
 The advantage is that you, as an 'individual', get the importance.
 The course material is customized to suit your requirements and the schedule is also arrived at after knowing about your convenience.
 You can get the services of a private tutor at his place or at your home.
 Group tutoring is also available, where a group of 2-4 students come together for learning by a common tutor.

 Self study and group study are suitable for those who are self motivated.
 Here, you are studying on your own or in the company of your friends.
 You have to decide up on the study materials and study schedule that work best for you.
 You need to check the pace of your learning and in case of any doubts, you need to search the appropriate source for clarifying your doubts.

-Preparation of IELTS should begin after identifying your ultimate goal.
-If you want to study or work in an English speaking country, then you have to get a good IELTS score.
-When your goal is clear, preparation of IELTS will also occur smoothly.
+Preparation for the test should begin after identifying your ultimate goal.
+If you want to study or work in an English speaking country, then you have to get a good score.
+When your goal is clear, preparation will also occur smoothly.

 Terms and Conditions